 When buying a business, across any industry, you will come across these terms “Leasehold” and “Freehold Going Concern”.
-This article looks at what is a Leasehold and what is a Freehold Going Concern.
+This article looks at what are the differences between a Leasehold and a Freehold Going Concern, when you are buying a business.

 Leasehold

-A leasehold is also termed as “buying the business”, without the land and buildings.
+A leasehold is also termed as “buying the business”, without the land and buildings, for which you have a lease from a landlord to occupy those land and buildings.

 With a leasehold you are buying: